-The per capita income in Irmo in 2010 was $27,982, which is upper middle income relative to South Carolina and the nation.
-This equates to an annual income of $111,928 for a family of four.
+The per capita income in Irmo in 2010 was $30,869, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,476 for a family of four.
 However, Irmo contains both very wealthy and poor people as well.

 Irmo is an extremely ethnically-diverse town.
 The people who call Irmo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Irmo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Irmo include English, German, Irish, Polish, and European.
+Important ancestries of people in Irmo include German, English, Irish, European, and French.

 The most common language spoken in Irmo is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Miao/Hmong.